 Support specialists are customer service workers who specialize in computer hardware, software and applications.
 They handle phone calls and emails from users who are experiencing difficulty using equipment or programs, answer questions and troubleshoot problems.
 Support specialists may also perform repairs to machines and systems and are usually responsible for documenting the issues they encounter, along with their solutions.
-The U.S. Bureau of Labor Statistics (BLS) reports that jobs for computer support specialists should grow by 12% between 2014 and 2024, about as fast as the national average.
-According to the BLS, the median annual salary for computer user support specialists was $48,620 in May 2015.
+The U.S. Bureau of Labor Statistics (BLS) reports that jobs for computer support specialists should grow faster than average between 2018 and 2028.
+According to the BLS, the median annual salary for computer user support specialists was $50,980 in May 2018.

 Requirements for Computer Support Specialists